joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Investors

 Investors play a crucial role in the success of a startup.
-There are various types of investors who can provide funding to startups and businesses at different stages of their growth.
+There are various types of investors who can provide funding to startups and businesses.

 Typical types:

-* Friends and family investors: These are often the first funders of a startup.
-They can help get the business off the ground.
-They are often willing to invest based on personal relationships and trust, rather than a detailed business plan.
-However, there are risks involved, including potential conflicts and strained relationships.
+* Friends and family investors: These are often the first funders, and invest based on personal relationships, rather than a business plan.
+However, there are risks of conflicts and strained relationships.

+* Angel investors: Angel investors are high net worth individuals who provide funding in the early stages of development, before a proven track record.
+They typically invest less than venture capital firms.
+They provide valuable mentorship.

 * Venture capital investors: These are professional investors who provide funding to startups with high growth potential.
-They invest in businesses that are in the early stages of development and need significant funding to scale up.
 They are typically looking for a very high return on their investment.

-* Angel investors: Angel investors are high net worth individuals who provide funding to businesses in the early stages of development, that may not yet have a proven track record.
-They typically invest smaller amounts than venture capital firms.
-They typically provide valuable mentorship to startups.

 * Seed investors: For startups that did not have an angel round, seed funding rounds are the first major outside investment they receive.
 The money received is usually used to cover the costs of product development and marketing.

-* Series A investors: Series A investors provide funding to startups that have already established a track record of success and are looking to scale up their operations.
+* Series A investors: They provide funding to startups that have a track record of success and are looking to scale up their operations.
 These investors look for companies that have a proven business model and path to profitability.

-* Series B investors: Series B investors provide funding to startups that have already achieved significant growth and are looking to expand into new markets or product lines.
-These investors look for companies with a solid revenue stream and path to continuing growth.
+* Series B investors: They provide funding to startups that have achieved significant growth and are looking to expand into new markets or product lines.
+These investors look for companies with a solid revenue stream and paths to continuing growth.

 ## Friends and family investor

-A friends and family investor refers to individuals within an entrepreneur's personal network, such as friends, family members, or close acquaintances, who provide financial support for a business venture.
+A friends and family investor refers to individuals within an entrepreneur's personal network, who can provide financial support for a business venture.
 These individuals invest their personal funds into the venture, typically in the early stages when other sources of funding may be limited or unavailable.

 More in-depth explanation:

-* Relationship-based Investment: The people have a personal connection or relationship with the entrepreneur.
-They are often willing to invest in the venture based on their trust, belief in the entrepreneur's abilities, and their desire to support their loved one's endeavors.
-The relationship factor differentiates them from other types of investors, such as angel investors or venture capitalists.
+* Relationship-based: These people invest because of a personal connection with the entrepreneur.
+The relationship factor differentiates these investos from other types of investors, such as angel investors or venture capitalists.

-* Early-stage Funding: The people typically contribute capital during the early stages of a business when it is in the concept or seed stage.
-At this point, the entrepreneur may not have a track record or significant assets to secure financing from traditional sources like banks or venture capital firms.
+* Early-stage Funding: These people typically contribute capital during the early stages of a business when it is in the concept stage.
+At this point, the entrepreneur may not have a track record or significant assets to secure financing.

-* Informal Structure: Investments from friends and family tend to have a less formal structure compared to institutional investors.
-The investment terms may be more flexible and less stringent, allowing for customized arrangements that suit the parties involved.
-Fo

-* Non-financial Support: Beyond financial investment, friends and family investors may provide additional non-financial support to the entrepreneur and the business.
-This support can come in the form of advice, mentorship, business expertise, networking connections, or even operational assistance.
+* Non-financial Support: Friends and family investors may provide help to the entrepreneur and the business, such as advice, mentorship, business expertise, networking connections, or operational assistance.

-While friends and family investors can be a valuable source of early-stage funding, there are potential challenges and risks associated with this type of investment.
+For entrepreneurs seeking investment from friends and family, it is important to approach these arrangements with professionalism and transparency.
 Mixing personal relationships with business transactions can sometimes lead to strained relationships or conflicts if the business does not perform as expected.
 It is crucial for both parties to have clear expectations, communication channels, and a thorough understanding of the risks involved.

-For entrepreneurs seeking investment from friends and family, it is important to approach these arrangements with professionalism and transparency.
-Clear documentation, formal agreements, and open communication are essential to protect the entrepreneur's interests and the investors' funds.

 ## Accredited investor